Dow Jones News Fund internships

 VCU students who have won Dow Jones internships

-Students from the Robertson School have received DJNF internships in each of the past three years.
-VCU is the only school in Virginia with that distinction.
+Students from the Robertson School have received DJNF internships in many of the past years:

 In the summer of 2013, Amir Vera received a copy-editing internship at the Pittsburgh Post-Gazette.